Sean Woodcock: Parliamentary career

 In December 2023, Woodcock was chosen as the Labour candidate for the Banbury constituency in the 2024 election.
 He gained the seat from incumbent Victoria Prentis, who had represented the constituency since 2015 for the Conservative Party and was serving as Attorney General for England and Wales at the time of her defeat.
 He is the first Labour MP to be elected in the constituency since its creation and first non-Conservative MP since 1922.

 He made his maiden speech in the House of Commons on 17 October 2024.

-Woodcock opposed Kim Leadbeater's bill introducing assisted suicide into law and served on the committee examining the legislation.
+Woodcock opposed Kim Leadbeater's bill introducing assisted dying into law and served on the committee examining the legislation.

+In May 2026, he replaced Naushabah Khan as Parliamentary Private Secretary to the Cabinet Office.